 2. Choose a Business Address in Japan

-3. Define an Adequate Social Capital
+3. Define an Appropriate Capital

-Although there is no mandatory minimum capital to open a KK or GK, having at least ¥500,000 to ¥1,000,000 (approximately $3,300 to $6,700) makes it easier to open the bank account and the registration process.
+Although there is no mandatory minimum capital to open a KK or GK, having at least ¥500,000 to ¥1,000,000 ($3,300 to $6,700) facilitates the opening of the bank account and the registration process.

 4. Open a Business Bank Account